serde-rs/serde-rs.github.io/_src/enum-representations.md

 This representation works for struct variants, newtype variants containing structs or maps, and unit variants but does not work for enums containing tuple variants.
-Using a `#[serde(tag = "...")]` attribute on an enum containing a tuple variant is an error at compile time.
+Using a `#[serde(tag = "...")]` attribute on an enum containing a tuple variant will cause panic without any compile error.

 ## Adjacently tagged